 As a journalist, he's a published author in Superchamp Books’ 2020-released Dating & Sex: The Theory of Mutual Self-Destruction.
 He’s also an accomplished food critic, having appeared on the second season of the History Channel’s The Food That Built America and Modern Marvels, plus being published in Washingtonian and the Washington City Paper.
 Plus, as a writer in the fields of race and culture, he’s written for The Bitter Southerner, ESPN’s The Undefeated, Washington Informer, Red Bull’s Amaphiko community service campaign, and is in the top 10% of most-read writers on Medium, notably at their LEVEL vertical.

-As a music writer, he’s written for Rolling Stone, Vice, The FADER, DJCity, VIBE, Complex, Bandcamp, The Boot, Nashville Scene, CMT.com, and more.
-Moreover, he’s been quoted in ESPN, the Wall Street Journal, the Washington Post, and Billboard Magazine.
+As a music writer, he’s written for Billboard, Rolling Stone, Vice, The FADER, DJCity, VIBE, Complex, Bandcamp, The Boot, Nashville Scene, CMT.com, and more.
+Moreover, he’s been quoted by the Associated Press, ESPN, the Wall Street Journal, Washington Post, Billboard Magazine, and the Tennessean.
 Plus, Dowling has made 300+ podcast appearances in the last ten years.

 Also included in his success is his recent work as a lead ethnomusicology curator for installations at the DC Public Library’s redesigned central branch, plus his time as the DC Government’s 202Creates representative for DestinationDC’s #WeDC House at SXSW.
 2021 finds him as the lead producer for From Almost to Awesome: The Whole Story of DC Hip-Hop History.